-142. Institutions in each of the plaintiff states have experienced delays and other funding disruptions as a result of the agency action.
+159. Institutions in each of the plaintiff states have experienced delays and other funding disruptions as a result of defendants' adoption, implementation, and enforcement of the Challenged Directives and the other acts and omissions described above.

 I. Harms to Massachusetts